Skip to main content

 bucket_sizeLONGYesBucket width in minutes

-labelsMAPYesLabels and attributes to filter GTS (supports regexp with ~ prefix)
+labelsMAPYesLabels and attributes to filter dataPoints (supports regexp with ~ prefix)

 scalingBOOLEANNoBoolean to apply scaling using @nexalis/scale macro (default: true)